-Grades: 9, 10, 11, 12 (05109) PAVA PV-1261 Piano Keyboard I Semester - 1/2 credit (AC, BMMT, HSer, HSci) This course is a piano keyboard laboratory providing a basic understanding of pia reading, harmony, theory and performance.
-It is recommended that students hav No prior knowledge of music or keyboard is necessary.
-Keyboards will be provide e a practice keyboard at home.
-Grades: 9, 10, 11, 12 (05107-Piano) PAVA PV-1271 Piano Keyboard II Semester - 1/2 credit (AC, BMMT, HSer, HSci) This course is a group keyboard laboratory class, which continues study from Pia content includes playing scales and arpeggios, sight reading, chording technique Proreguisite: Prior knowledge from Diene Keybeard Ler provisus keybeard atus by 8 parmission of the instructor
+Grades: 9, 10, 11, 12 (05109)

+PV-1261 Piano Keyboard I

+(AC, BMMT, HSer, HSci)

+This course is a piano keyboard laboratory providing a basic understanding of piano playing technique, music reading, harmony, theory and performance.
+It is recommended that students have a practice keyboard at home.
+No prior knowledge of music or keyboard is necessary.
+Keyboards will be provided at school in the lab.

+Grades: 9, 10, 11, 12 (05107-Piano) PAVA

+PV-1271 Piano Keyboard II

+Semester - 1/2 credit (AC.
+BMMT.
+HSer.
+HSci)

+This course is a group keyboard laboratory class, which continues study from Piano Keyboard I class.
+Course content includes playing scales and arpeggios, sight reading, chording techniques, theory, duet and solo performing.